JoeGuida/WGU-Tracker/README.md

 ## A scheduling and progress tracking application for android.

 ## Purpose:
 #### This application was part of my coursework at Western Governors University.
-The assignment was to create a scheduling and progress tracking application for college courses at WGU.
-Build for android with Java.
+The assignment was to create a scheduling and progress tracking application for android for college courses at WGU.
+The application was built with Android Studio with Java as the primary language.

 ## Features
 #### This application has many features including: